aureooms-ulb/infof408-corrections/README.md

 # INFOF408: Corrections of the exercise sessions

-One folder per session.
+One folder per year, one subfolder per session.
 Build with make.

-## Build all corrections and extras
+## Build corrections and extras for all years

-	make # creates a pdf file in each folder in `./` and `./extra`
+	make

-## Create a zip archive including all corrections and extras
+## Create a zip archive including all corrections and extras of a given year

+	cd 2017
-	make zip # creates the file infof408-corrections.zip
+	make zip # creates the file 2017-infof408-exercises.zip

 ## Delete all generated files